ceshine/tf-helper-bot/README.md

 # TF Helper Bot (WIP)

-Writing powerful custom training loop for Tensorflow 2.x with less code.
+Writing powerful custom training loops for Tensorflow 2.x with less code.

 (This is basically the TF port of [pytorch-helper-bot](https://github.com/ceshine/pytorch-helper-bot))